 - Pneumonia Patients Who Needed to Be Readmitted to the Hospital within 30 Days after Their Discharge – 15.5 percent, which is slightly lower than the Illinois state average of 17.56 percent.

 - Heart Failure Patients Who Needed to Be Readmitted to the Facility within 30 Days after Their Discharge – 20.2 percent, which is lower than the Illinois state average of 22.09 percent.

 - Heart Attack Patients Who Needed to Be Readmitted to the Hospital within 30 Days after the Discharge – 16.4 percent, which is slightly lower than the Illinois state average of 17.03 percent.

 Sterling Illinois Medical Malpractice Lawyers

-If you believe your loved one was harmed by medical malpractice while a patient at CGH Medical Center, call Rosenfeld Injury Lawyers now.
+If you believe your loved one was harmed by medical malpractice while a patient at CGH Medical Center, call Rosenfeld Injury Lawyers LLC now.
 Allow our skilled Sterling attorneys to file and successfully resolve your medical malpractice case that caused your loved one harm and file all the necessary paperwork in the appropriate courthouse at:

 200 East Knox Street